ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-12-bias-&-variance.md

 A model's bias and variance manifest in how the model underfits and overfits to data.

-A graphical illustration of bias and variance, accuracy and precision gives us an idea about what an optimal model is.
+A graphical illustration of bias and variance, accuracy and precision gives us an idea about what an optimal model is - the one with low bias and low variance.

 <img width="447" height="422" alt="01" src="https://github.com/user-attachments/assets/b20c2667-8f26-4c68-b24e-75a7fd8a4b62" />